datalad-handbook/book/docs/usecases/inm7_usinghammerpants.rst

 Upon analysis completion, results can be published to the datastore to ensure archival and backup.

-Users' ``$HOME`` directories are limited to a maximum of 100GB in size - this allows any researchers to explore data and test their scripts as they wish, but prevents uncontrolled clutter and data piles.
+Users' ``$HOME`` directories are limited to a maximum of 100 GB in size - this allows researchers to explore data and test their scripts as they wish, but prevents uncontrolled clutter and data piling up.
 In order to scale and compute analysis on large datasets, computations have to run on the compute nodes of the cluster, managed by the job scheduler `HTCondor <https://research.cs.wisc.edu/htcondor/>`_ to ensure optimal resource usage and fair job allocation.
-The use of the job scheduler further incentivizes small-chunked, partial analysis-steps, that can run fast and in parallel.
+The use of the job scheduler further incentivizes small-chunked, partial analysis-steps, that can run fast and in parallel, making computations more efficient.
-Once an analysis has been performed, input datasets from the data store can be dropped to save disk space on the cluster.
+Once an analysis is finished, input datasets from the data store are dropped to save disk space on the cluster.

 .. figure:: ../artwork/src/ephemeral_infra.svg
    :alt: A simple, local version control workflow with datalad.